pulp/pulp/docs/index.rst

 introduction to Pulp concepts, terminology, and components.
 After :doc:`installing pulp<installation/index>`, the simplest way to get concrete experience is to install one of the :ref:`plugins<plugin-table>` and use its quickstart guide.
 Next it is recommended that users read through our :doc:`workflows/index` to find best practices for common use cases.
-From there, users should explore the :doc:`cli-guide/index` and our reference documentation.

 .. _community: